Your Cancer-Prevention Diet

 The pigments that make produce so vibrant—like those in blueberries, pomegranates, carrots and kale—are rich sources of phytonutrients that, among other things, improve the response of the immune system and inhibit an enzyme that aids in the proliferation of cancer cells.

 Switch to Whole Grains

 Getting enough fiber has been shown to help reduce the risk of certain cancers including colorectal and hormone-sensitive cancers, such as breast and prostate.
 Adults should consume 25 to 40 grams of fiber per day.
-You can increase your intake by swapping all of your white carbohydrates (bread, rice, pasta) for versions that are made with
+You can increase your intake by swapping all of your white carbohydrates (bread, rice, pasta) for versions that are made with whole grains.

 You can increase your intake by swapping all of your white carbohydrates (bread, rice, pasta) for versions that are made with whole grains—look for the words “made with 100 percent whole grains.”
 They are not only chockfull of fiber, but also antioxidants that can help protect you from the effects of free radicals, atoms that damage or kill cells.
 To beat boredom, try adding new grain options like oats, quinoa and amaranth to your cancer-prevention diet, too.

 Seek Out Soy